-Adrian Adonis caught your attention with his audacious behavior, and then kept it there with his unabashed arrogance, and presence between the ropes.
+Adrian Adonis caught your attention with his audacious behavior and kept it there with his unabashed arrogance and presence between the ropes.
 He was truly one of the best but sadly would perish in a freak accident at the young age of 34.
 This is the story of an enigmatic man who lived his in-ring persona, and life, to the fullest.

 Adrian Adonis – Early Life

 Adrian Adonis was born as Keith Franke on September 15th, 1953, on a foggy Wednesday in Buffalo, New York.

 At that time, Buffalo was a major rail center for the United States and an inland port for the Northeast.
 It was also in the top ten in the nation for manufacturing and steel production – all ran with the energy created by the mighty Niagara River.

 Shipbuilding also made a sizeable portion of the local economy.
 It was this blue-collar world that Franke grew up around and settled into the idea that hard work is part of the daily experience.

 He played sports, focusing on high school football at his Kenmore West alma mater.

 In the ’60s, the Buffalo Bills football team was a powerhouse in those middle years when they were in the AFL, winning back-to-back National Championships under the tutelage of coach Lou Saban.
 Driven by the desire to attain that level of success, Keith dropped out of high school his senior year to pursue his dreams.